Automatic Transmission Repair – Houston, TX

 An automatic transmission (also known as an automatic gearbox), utilizes transmission software to automatically change gear ratios as the vehicle moves, freeing the driver from having to shift gears manually.
 A defined set of gear ranges in an automatic transmission, often have a parking pawl feature that locks the output shaft of the transmission stroke face to keep the vehicle from rolling either forward or backward.

 Similar but larger transmissions are also used for heavy-duty commercial and industrial vehicles and equipment.
 Some have limited speed ranges or fixed engine speeds, such as some forklifts and lawn mowers, using a torque converter to provide a variable gearing to the wheels of the engine.
+If you finding any difficulty in using auto transmission we are there for transmission repair & replacement Houston TX.

 REPAIRING OTHER TRANSMISSION TYPES

-Both semi-automatic and CVT transmission repairs cost considerably more than traditional automotive transmissions.
+According to automatic transmission specialist, both semi-automatic and CVT transmission repairs cost considerably more than traditional automotive transmissions.
 Continuously variable transmission (CVT) and semi-automatic transmissions free the driver from having to shift gears manually.
 Instead, the transmission’s computer changes gears if, for example, the driver is redlining the engine.

 Although there is a superficial similarity to other transmissions, automatic transmissions significantly differ in internal operation.
 An automobile’s torque converter manages the connection between the transmission gearing and the engine in automatic transmissions, instead of a straight friction clutch used by stick shifts.
 A semi-automatic transmission retains a clutch like a manual but controls the clutch through electrohydraulic means.

 A conventional manual transmission was often the base option in new vehicles but many automakers are abandoning manual transmission options.
 Most modern transmission options for those buying a new vehicle include an automated transmission such as a conventional 6 gear automatic, semi-automatic (or his and hers), or CVT.
 The ability to shift gears manually, often by paddle shifters, can also be found on certain automated transmissions.
 Repairing a CVT transmission may prove futile in many cases because it’s a sealed transmission that is not meant to be opened for repairs.
+Make sure to visit automatic transmission shop that has qualified staff.

 FREE QUOTE | AUTOMATIC TRANSMISSION REPAIR